OfficeDev/teams-toolkit/templates/ts/office-addin/README.md

 ## Edit the manifest

 You can find the app manifest in `./appPackage` folder.
 The folder contains one manifest file:
-* `manifest.json`: Manifest file for Outlook add-in running locally or running remotely (After deployed to Azure).
+* `manifest.json`: Manifest file for Office add-in running locally or running remotely (After deployed to Azure).
 You may add any extra properties or permissions you require to this file.
 See the [schema reference](https://raw.githubusercontent.com/OfficeDev/microsoft-teams-app-schema/preview/op/extensions/MicrosoftTeams.schema.json) for more information.

 ## Deploy to Azure